 NIGAT is active on:

-BAAT Northern Ireland (BAAT NI) is the country group and a regional group of the British Association of Art Therapists (BAAT) which is the professional body for art therapy / art psychotherapy in the UK.
-BAAT NI has local art therapists as its members and it is steered by an elected committee who promote local art therapy through lobbying, providing CPD, and contributing to reports for NI Government Departments etc.
+BAAT Northern Ireland (BAAT NI) is the country group of the British Association of Art Therapists (BAAT) which is the professional body for art therapy / art psychotherapy in the UK.
+BAAT NI has local art therapists as its members and it is steered by an elected committee who promote local art therapy through lobbying and contributing to reports for NI Government Departments etc. It supports region 20 in providing CPD.

 BAAT NI is active on: